Boeing 787 in emergency landing as inspections ordered

 | NEW YORK

-NEW YORK On the same day one of its new Dreamliners made an emergency landing because of a mechanical problem, Boeing said U.S. regulators had ordered the entire fleet of 787 jets to be inspected for a possible fuel line problem.
+NEW YORK On the same day that one of its new 787 Dreamliners made an emergency landing because of a mechanical problem, Boeing (BA.N) said that U.S. regulators would require the entire fleet of 787 jets to be inspected for a possible fuel line problem.

 The twin mechanical issues, while not necessarily uncommon, were yet another headache for Boeing, a company still working to overcome the negative perception of production problems that delayed delivery of the 787 by 3-1/2 years.

-Its latest problem involved a brand new United Airlines 787 Dreamliner with 184 people aboard, which was forced to make an emergency landing in New Orleans due to an undefined mechanical issue.

-Boeing also said on Tuesday the U.S. Federal Aviation Administration was requiring inspections of all 787s in service to confirm that fuel line connectors had been properly installed.
+The company said the U.S. Federal Aviation Administration is requiring inspections of all 787s in service to confirm that fuel line connectors have been properly installed.

-The checks were recommended after two non-U.S. carriers experienced fuel leaks.
-Boeing declined to name the carriers.

-Japan's All Nippon Airways, Boeing's Dreamliner launch customer, said on Wednesday it had reported the leak to the FAA and Boeing.

 FAA officials did not immediately respond to requests for comment.